 I typically think of Jason as the contrarian in the family.
 He’s insightful and he excels at communication – especially when it goes against the grain.
-Last week, Jason wrote In Praise of the Quiet Class, a piece that talks about how, contrary to modern yoga norms, he’s never played music during yoga class in his 20 years as a teacher.
+Last week, Jason wrote, In Praise of the Quiet Class, a piece that talks about how, contrary to modern yoga norms (yoga in music class), he’s never played music during yoga class in his 20 years as a teacher.

 And as I read it, I found that my own inner contrarian was rising up to meet his contrarian.
 So, I wanted to add my voice to the topic.
 You see, I truly enjoy and value taking yoga classes with music from time to time.
 So much so that I interviewed Stephanie Snyder for the podcast this week to talk about how she does it so skillfully.

 Stephanie talks thoughtfully about why she includes music in class: Chanting and playing music help facilitate rhythmic breathing.
 Music in yoga class can be a great bridge for folks who aren’t ready yet for complete silence.
 And it can evoke emotion that can draw people into themselves and into a more inquisitive, receptive state.

 You can hear her talk about all this more articulately than I on the podcast.
 But what drew me to stay up late on a Monday night writing this for all of you was the following little revelation that I can’t shake.

 Music in Yoga Class: Drop the Technique and Just Dance